 Florida elections tend to be fairly competitive, and the race for the open U.S. Senate seat is shaping up to be no different.

-While the primaries aren’t until the end of August, Republican Gov. Rick Scott and incumbent Democrat Sen. Bill Nelson are seen as the frontrunners in what’s expected to be an extremely costly election.
+Republican Gov. Rick Scott and incumbent Democrat Sen. Bill Nelson have emerged as the frontrunners in what’s expected to be an extremely costly election.

 The fact that a sitting U.S. senator and a sitting governor will likely square off in the race is a rarity, Dr. Susan MacManus, a University of South Florida professor and expert on Floridian politics, told Fox News.